blank0826/AI-CheckersGame/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Functions checks for all the possible moves for capturing a piece and if no piece can be captured then it <br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 will just look for possible moves that can be done in the game.
-This is used when the AI has to play its chance.
+Used when the AI has to play its chance.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**8.	public captureTurnPerformed(char[][] game, int x1, int y1, int x2, int y2)**<br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;